misutesu-desu/MudaRemote/README.md

     "kakera_reaction_snipe_mode": false,   // (Default: false) Enable sniping of kakera reaction buttons on any Mudae message.
     "kakera_reaction_snipe_delay": 0.75,   // (Default: 0.75) Delay (seconds) before clicking an external kakera reaction.
+    "kakera_reaction_snipe_targets": [],   // (Default: []) List of usernames to target.
+If empty, snipes all users.
+If set, only snipes characters owned by these users.

     // --- KAKERA THRESHOLD (Used for both External and Reactive Sniping) --- "kakera_snipe_mode": true,             // (Default: false) Enable heart claims based on kakera value for both external and reactive snipes.